markcellus/scroll-js/README.md

 [pausing heavy processes](http://developer.telerik.com/featured/scroll-event-change-ios-8-big-deal/), until the user is done performing a task as to not interrupt them, or adding inertia or natural momentum when scrolling.
-So it's increasingly important that the scroll logic added to these elements is done in a way that lends nicely to these use cases, which is what this Scroll class does.
+So it's increasingly important that the scroll logic added to these elements is done in a way that lends nicely to these use cases, which is what this library does.

 ## Benefits